jiaqidux/blackjack/README.md

 ---

 ## Description

-This project is a comprehensive full-stack web application that combines an interactive, playable game of Blackjack with a mathematical backend capable of computing the game's optimal strategy from first principles.
-Built using Python for the computational backend, Flask for the web server, and a modular HTML, CSS, and vanilla JavaScript architecture for the frontend, it demonstrates the underlying probability theory of casino blackjack.
+This project is a comprehensive web application that functions as a playable Blackjack game, an optimal strategy calculator, and a Monte Carlo strategy simulator.
+Built using Python for the computational backend, Flask for the web server, and a modular HTML, CSS, and JavaScript architecture for the frontend, it demonstrates the underlying mathematics of casino blackjack.
+The application evaluates the Expected Value (EV) of every possible decision to prove that adhering to mathematically optimal play minimizes long-term losses compared to arbitrary or dealer-mimicking strategies.

-The application consists of three integrated components driven by the exact same underlying probability calculations:
-* A playable Blackjack table featuring an optional, real-time hint system.
-* A dynamic strategy matrix page showing the mathematically optimal action for every possible hand combination.
-* A Monte Carlo simulation platform that executes thousands of automated rounds under different strategy profiles and visualizes comparative performance analytics using Chart.js.

 ---